lamini-ai/llm-classifier/README.md

 }
 ```

-For example, here is a cat/dog classifier trained using prompts.
+Here are our cat/dog prompts.

 Cat prompt: